jatupan1989/boomjum1989/Precedence-in-the-matrix.md

-What of the defining feature of *HTTP Switchboard* are the precedence/graylisting/inheritance concepts in the matrix.
+A defining feature of *HTTP Switchboard* are the precedence/graylisting/inheritance concepts in the matrix.

 A "graylisted" matrix cell (pale green or pale red) means the cell will inherit its allow or block status from a higher precedence cell in the matrix.
 This feature allows the user to whitelist or blacklist a whole group of cell with a single click on a higher precedence cell in the matrix.
 Here is the tree list of precedence/inheritance of the matrix: